wood1ouse/gdox/README.md

 -
 - Collecting information about the user from the form
 - Sending data to the server (when passing validation)
-- Apply "pre-save" mongoose middleweire
+- Apply "pre-save" mongoose middleware
 - Add data to Users collection

 Creating a Document (registered user)